ssvlabs/SIPs/sips/change_operator.md

 |-------------|--------------------------|----------|--------|
 | Alon Muroch | Change SSV operators set | Core     | draft  |

+Open issues:
+- Long range attack - past operator committee gets compromised, what it can do?
+- historical syncing post committee change?

 **Overview**
 Changing the operator set for an SSV validator is the last resort in keeping the validator operational.
 Changing operators can happen for a number of reasons: change fee structure, replacing malicious/ low performing operator and more.
 This SIP describes how the SSV protocol can support operator set change.